Career Forum 2025

 • Sujin Kim (Australia)

-Professor in James Cook University, PhD.
-Editor in Journal of Career Assessment, Сareer development researcher and educator
+Journal of Career Assessment, Сareer development researcher and educator

 • Marlo Lyons (USA)